 This is sloppy shit, and I'm kind of shocked that Alex's listeners wouldn't realize this.

-Like, I can kind of understand buying the whole drill conspiracy when there's overlap between the drill and the event, but even when you accept this nonsense, like, now Alex expects you to believe, like, this extends this far?
+Like, I can kind of understand buying the whole drill conspiracy when there's overlap between the drill and the event.

-Completely unrelated and not even thematically connected scenarios in Seattle and Chicago are somehow related to bombings in Riyadh when there's a very unpopular war happening in Iraq.
+Like these completely unrelated and not even thematically connected scenarios in Seattle and Chicago are somehow related to bombings in Riyadh and like when there's a like a very unpopular war happening in Iraq.

 Councilwoman criticizes action by constables.